Home/For Home Buyer Real Estate Law Basics In Alberta

 Help With Your Real Estate Transaction

 If you are thinking of buying a home, you should hire credible professionals to give you peace of mind that you will get good title.
 Knowing the home buyer real estate law basics help.
 However, the experienced real estate lawyers at Kahane Law Office are happy to assist you with your real estate transaction.
-You can reach us toll-free at 1877-225-8817, or 403-225-8810 locally or email us directly here.
+You can reach us toll-free at 1877-225-8817, or 403-225-8810 locally for Calgary clients and (780) 571-8463 for Edmonton Clients, or email us directly here.